 for the wave of teenagers seeking hair transplants.
 Now, this theory has been backed by the results of an annual survey from The American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).

 The AAFPRS 2018 survey found that social media's effects on people's self-perception and how they want to appear both on and off camera, has had a significant impact on surgery and cosmetic practice rates - including hair loss

 , has been people wanting to look better in selfies.
 Over half of the surgeons surveyed - 55 per cent - reported patients citing this reason for having work done.
 As we get used to seeing 'filtered' versions of ourselves, real life imperfections can become worrisome for certain people.
 Botox and nose jobs (rhinoplasty) came out as the top procedures sought by both men and women.

 .
 However, wanting to have control over the ageing process was a stated desire for many.
 This is being somewhat catered to in the development of more technologically and scientifically advanced skincare and hair care products as brands look to target increasingly savvy and demanding consumers.
 Though these can only do so much, which may explain the rise in interest when it comes to invasive and non-invasive therapies, as well as the reported surge

 The AAFPRS survey found a jump in surgical hair restoration rate of over 500 per cent over the past five years (538 per cent).
-Whilst these figures represent American adults, this trend seems to be less prevalent among UK men.
+Whilst these figures represent American adults, this trend seems to be less prevalent among UK men

 AAFPRS President William H. Truswell, M.D. explains, “More and more of our patients are using social media as a forum to gain a sense of solidarity when under-going a major, potentially life-changing procedure.
 Consumers are only a swipe away from finding love and a new look, and this movement is only going to get stronger.”

 This applies to both non-surgical and surgical rejuvenation procedures, with a notable rise being seen in the popularity of injectable treatments such as mesotherapy

 to be beneficial as a genetic hair loss treatment, Dr. Truswell considers this an area to watch, stating "PRP is the next frontier, and facial plastic surgeons are eager for more data to illustrate what it can do for skin rejuvenation and how it can be used in combination with lasers, energy based devices, and microneedling and even hair restoration."

 , included 'empowerment'.
 This can mean taking pro-active action to address sources of concern which may have a negative effect on self-confidence, whether it's frown lines or a receding hairline

 Fear of looking 'unnatural'